 Why Is Evergreen Content Important?

-In addition, a well-optimized, high quality article covering a timeless subject can help you to perform better in search engine results and propel your site up the rankings.
-In general, search engines prefer valuable, long-lasting content to trending, short-lived articles.
+In addition, a well-optimized, high-quality article covering a timeless subject can help you to perform better in search engine results and propel your site up the rankings.
+In general, search engines prefer valuable, long-lasting content to trendy, short-lived articles.